Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Cost-optimality paradigms cannot meet diverse expectations and technological perspectives

 Some results such as the median for wind power investment and import of green fuels are relatively close to the cost-optimal investment.
 Solar power and hydrogen storage are outcompeted in the cost optimum, but we see that most of the participants have opted for considerable investment into these technologies (figure \ref{fig:invest_spread}).
 The participants deviate from the cost-optimal solution, and are willing to accept additional costs, if it improves other, non-monetised objectives.

 The resulting energy system designs of the participants show very high slack values (mean 81\% and median 91\%), raising questions about how well the additional cost is understood by the participants and who would bear that cost.
 This is striking given that almost half of the participants prioritised electricity prices when designing their system (more below).
-On the contrary, when the participants were explicitly asked about acceptable additional cost, the results were much lower (mean and median values of 26\% and 15\% respectively) in the post-study questionnaire.
+Such deviations from the cost optimum, however, are not unprecedented: indeed Fossas Tenas et al. \cite{fossastenasEmpiricalEvidenceSlack2025} found median slack levels of above 40\% in long-term transitions of European countries, with certain countries even exceeding the revealed slack levels of the participants.
+It needs to be noted that when the participants were explicitly asked about acceptable additional cost the results were much lower (mean and median values of 26\% and 15\% respectively) in the post-study questionnaire.
 This stark divide between revealed and stated preferences hints at the challenge to make results more tangible, but also shows that participants expect high performance on many priorities including affordability simultaneously.